TheGF/almost-scrum/go/core/test.md

-This is just a document for test purposes
+This is a test
 ### Properties
-- owner: mp
+- Owner: @mp
-- points: 12
+- Status: #Draft
-- tags: integration, instruments
+- Points: 12

 ### Progress
 - [x] GFM task list 1